AdamEssenmacher/MemoryToolkit.Maui/README.md

 # Overview

-Anyone paying attention knows that MAUI leaks like a toddler's sippy cup.
-It's messy, gross, and feels helplessly unavoidable.
+MAUI leaks like a toddler's sippy cup.
+It's messy, gross, and helplessly unavoidable.

-MemoryToolkit.Maui assumes this is not a problem we can totally fix, and so instead aims to make this a problem we can at least manage.
-It offers three helpful features:
+MemoryToolkit.Maui offers three helpful features to help manage this problem:

 - **Detects leaks** in MAUI views/pages, and notifies you when they occur at runtime.
 - **Compartmentalizes & prevents _some_ leaks** by breaking apart pages and views when they're no longer needed.